-1. The Smart Growth Financing Package (i.e., the "75/25" funding), whereby qualifying projects receive financing at one-quarter the market rate (rather than the traditional program's half-market rate loans), has been expanded to include three additional project categories: (a)

-wastewater and/or stormwater infrastructure projects to serve increased populations in Transit Villages designated as such by the inter-agency Transit Village Task Force, (b) brownfields remediation projects located in DEP-designated Brownfields Development Areas (BDAs) and (c) projects that involve the repair and/or replacement of individual septic systems through a Septic Management District.
-In addition, the DEP awards 10 additional priority points to projects in BDAs and Transit Villages so that these projects will rank higher than similar projects that are not located in these areas.

-- 2. The Priority System includes the second chance option to accommodate project sponsors that miss the initial application deadline of October 4, 2004.
+- 1. The Smart Growth Financing Package (i.e., the "75/25" funding), whereby qualifying projects receive financing at one-quarter the market rate (rather than the traditional program's half-market rate loans), has been expanded to include three additional project categories: (a) wastewater and/or stormwater infrastructure projects to serve increased populations in Transit Villages designated as such by the inter-agency Transit Village Task Force, (b) brownfields remediation projects located in DEP-designated Brownfields Development Areas (BDAs) and (c) projects that involve the repair and/or replacement of individual septic systems through a Septic Management District.
+In addition, the DEP is proposing to award 10 additional priority points to projects that are not located in these areas. - 2.
+The proposal includes the second chance option to accommodate project sponsors that miss the initial application deadline of October 4, 2004.
 Such projects will be given a second opportunity to participate in the 2005 Financing Program.
-Sponsors were strongly encouraged to submit the required documentation by the October deadline if at all possible.
-Projects that met the October deadline will be given higher priority for eligibility for long-term funding than second chance projects, and will have a better opportunity to participate in the Trust's interim financing program in the current funding cycle.
+Sponsors are strongly encouraged to submit the required documentation by the October deadline if at all possible.
+Projects that meet the October deadline will be given higher priority for eligibility for long-term funding than second chance projects, and will have a better opportunity to participate in the Trust's interim financing program in the current funding cycle.
 Sponsors of second chance projects must submit, on or before March 7, 2005, complete planning and design documents, a loan application and proof that all applicable DEP permits/approvals have been applied for in order to be considered for the second chance option. - 3.
-The DEP has added provisions aimed at preserving the funding eligibility of construction costs that are incurred to undertake emergency repairs of existing infrastructure.
+The DEP is also proposing additional provisions aimed at preserving the funding eligibility of construction costs that are incurred to undertake emergency repairs of existing infrastructure.
 These provisions will enable the Financing Program to provide preaward approval, and in some cases Trust interim financing for wastewater and stormwater infrastructure that is in need of immediate repair due to the unforeseen failure of the collection, conveyance and/or treatment components of the system.
 Such emergency projects would not need to be listed individually on an approved Priority List for the Trust to use CWSRF monies for its interim financing program.
 While the DEP has progressed in this direction, federal requirements, such as Davis-Bacon wage rates and others, continue to apply to these projects.
 Since timing is of the essence in addressing these situations, an expeditious approval process is being established.
 Sponsors are encouraged to contact MF&CE as soon as practical in the event of such emergency situations for guidance regarding applicable requirements to insure funding eligibility of the project. - 4.
-The FFY2005 Proposal also establishes a process through which the DEP will be updating the FFY2005 Priority List.
-The List put forth for public comment will include projects meeting the October commitment letter/planning document submittal deadline.
+The FFY2005 Proposal also establishes a process through which the DEP will be updating the FFY2005 Priority List later this calendar year.
+The List put forth later this year will include projects meeting the October commitment letter/planning document submittal deadline.
 Thus, a comprehensive list of projects pursuing financing under the traditional schedule will be available.
 In addition, those projects that commit to the traditional schedule will be able to receive interim financing from the Trust as early as January.